-- Group therapy – Group therapy allows you to share your emotions and become more aware of
+- Group therapy – Group therapy allows you to share your emotions and become more aware of your triggers for relapse.

 - Individual therapy – During your one-on-one sessions with a therapist, you can develop skills and strategies to help you refrain from drug and alcohol use.